benc-uk/kube-workshop/09-extra-advanced/readme.md

 # 🤯 Optional Advanced Topics

 This final section touches on some slightly more advanced and optional concepts we've skipped over.
-They aren't required to get a basic app up & running, but might come up in practice.
+They aren't required to get a basic app up & running, but generally come up in practice and real world use of Kubernetes.

-Feel free to do a much or as little here as you wish, or skip over this if you don't have time.
+Feel free to do as much or as little of this section as you wish.

 ## 📈 Scaling

 Scaling is a very common topic and is always required in some form to meet business demand, handle peak load and maintain application performance.
 There's fundamentally two approaches: manually scaling and using dynamic auto-scaling.
-Along side that there is both:
+Along side that there are two dimensions to consider:

 - **Horizonal scaling**: This is scaling the number of application _Pods_, within the limits of the resources available in the cluster.
 - **Vertical or cluster scaling**: This is scaling the number of _Nodes_ in the cluster, and therefore the total resources available.
-We won't be looking at this.
+We won't be looking at this here, but a link is [provided below](#-extra-reading--exercises) if you want to know more.

 Scaling stateless applications manually can be as simple as running the command to update the number of replicas in a _Deployment_, for example: